-FY 2016 PROGRAM JUSTIFICATION: Purchases two SWCS vehicles, batteries, trailers, government furnished equipment (GFE), initial spares, and detachment deployment packages (DDPs).
+FY 2017 PROGRAM JUSTIFICATION: Purchases two SWCS vehicles, GFE (batteries and trailers), detachment deployment packages. and initial spares.

-3. Dry Combatant Submersible (DCS).
-The DCS craft provides SOF with a diver lock-in and lock-out capability; that transports personnel and their combat equipment in hostile waters for a variety of missions.43
+- 3. DCS.
+The DCS provides SOF with a dry diver lock-in and lock-out capability, that transports personnel and their combat equipment in hostile waters for a variety of missions. - 4.
+SOF Combat Diving.
+This program provides for procurement and transition of SOF peculiar diving technologies for the SOF combat diver while conducting underwater, real-world missions.